clarinets/clarinets.github.io/pages/traditions.md

 Making you feel mediocre about your athletic ability since 1842, led by our athletic commissioner [Danny Cohen](/members/sophomores/#danny_cohen).
 We compete with other sections in the band in football, basketball, soccer, and volleyball.
 Learn more [here](/athletics/).

 #### Other Clarinet Events
 Throughout the school year, the 'nets spend a lot of time together at nightly 'net dinners after practice, game watches, campus events, and many many other events!
 Many 'nets are also involved in other bands and band events, like varsity bands and band service.
 Check out pictures from some of these events in our [gallery](/gallery/).
-A huge thanks to our social chairs [Karen Chen](/members/sophomores/#karen_chen), [Danny Cohen](/members/sophomores/#danny_cohen), and [Carolyn Ebner](/members/sophomores/#carolyn_ebner) for planning many of the clarinet social events!
+A huge thanks to our social chairs [Kevin Ruiz](/members/sophomores/#kevin_ruiz), [Juliana Ison](/members/sophomores/#juliana_ison), and [Jenna Streich](/members/sophomores/#jenna_streich) for planning many of the clarinet social events!